elunna/recipes/sides_and_appetizers/green beans with fig vinaigrette.md

 2. TO MAKE THE GREEN BEANS:
 Create an ice bath for “shocking” the beans by filling a large bowl halfway with cokd-water, then adding the ice.
-3. COMBINE 3 cups of water and the salt in a large saucepan and bring to a boil over high heat.
+3. COMBINE 3 cup of water and the salt in a large saucepan and bring to a boil over high heat.

 4. Add the green beans and blanch for 20 seconds.